-- A service or supply that you received when you were not enrolled in this health plan.
-(The only exception is for routine nursery charges that are furnished during an enrolled mother's maternity admission and certain other newborn services.) - A service or supply that is furnished to all patients due to a facility's routine admission requirements. - A service or supply that is related to achieving pregnancy through a surrogate (gestational carrier). - A service or supply that is related to sex change surgery or to the reversal of a sex change. - Refractive eye surgery for conditions that can be corrected by means other than surgery.
+- A service or supply that is related to sex change surgery or to the reversal of a sex change. - Refractive eye surgery for conditions that can be corrected by means other than surgery.
 This type of surgery includes radial keratotomy. - Whole blood; packed red blood cells; blood donor fees; and blood storage fees. - A health care provider's charge for shipping and handling or taxes. - A health care provider's charge to file a claim for you.
 Also, a health care provider's charge to transcribe or copy your medical records. - A separate fee for services furnished by: interns; residents; fellows; or other physicians who are salaried employees of the hospital or other facility. - Expenses that you have when you choose to stay in a hospital or another health care facility beyond the discharge time that is determined by Blue Cross and Blue Shield.